sheezer/Data-Projects/ML-Classification/README.md

 ### Classification Final Project Notebook

 The final project makes use of the forest cover dataset provided by the UCI Machine Learning repository.
-The dataset includes various characteristics of forests as fatures.
+The dataset includes various characteristics of forests as features.
 The dataset used for the project can be found at: [Dataset Link](https://www.kaggle.com/datasets/uciml/forest-cover-type-dataset)
+The project makes use of undersampling to reduce the size of the dataset as the target varible has 7 different classes with 2 classes having very little presence.
+The resulting undersampled dataset is passed through multiple classifiers and the results from different classification models are discussed.
+All classification techniques discussed in the course are used.

+*Tools: Numpy, Pandas, Scikit-learn, Matplotlib, Seaborn, Imblearn, Plotly*

+### Classification Final Project Report

+A report about the Final Project undertaken on the Forest Cover dataset.
+It discusses the results from applying different classification techniques on the undersampled dataset.
+The results from the models are discussed in some detail using classification reports to compare the effect of different models on various classification metrics.